Andrew Lawrence (actor): Career

 He started in show business at age three and made his professional acting debut in the television series Blossom, as Little Joey.
 In 1998, he became the voice of T.J.
 Detweiler in Disney's animated television series Recess, replacing Ross Malinger after voicing the character for two seasons.
 He would reprise the role again in the feature film and in several direct-to-video films, including Recess Christmas: Miracle on Third Street and Recess: All Growed Down.
 He has also done voice overs for video game characters, such as Pac in Battlefield 4 and Nick Ramos in Dead Rising 3.
 In November 2016, Lawrence released his debut EP, Kings March.
 That same year, Lawrence started a band with his brothers, Joey and Matt, named Still 3.
 The trio released its debut single, "Lose Myself," in February 2017.

 In 2023, Andrew launched a podcast called "Brotherly Love Podcast" with his brothers Joey and Matthew.
 It was launched through PodCo, a podcast studio launched by actress Christy Carlson Romano and focused on rewatches of completed television series by their former actors.

+In 2025, Lawrence co-created the graphic novel The Lawrence Brothers Detective Agency alongside his brothers Joey Lawrence and Matthew Lawrence, and writers Ben Berkowitz and Max Berkowitz, known as the Berkowitz Brothers.
+The project, published by Z2 Comics with artwork by Sean Von Gorman, reimagines the brothers as fictional detectives in a story inspired by The Hardy Boys, Scooby-Doo, and 1990s pop culture.
+The graphic novel releases in September 2026.